21st Iowa Infantry Regiment

-The 21st Iowa Infantry Regiment was an infantry regiment that served in the Union Army during the American Civil War.
+The 21st Iowa Infantry Regiment was an infantry regiment in the Union Army during the American Civil War.

 Service

 The 21st Iowa Infantry was organized at Camp Franklin, Dubuque, Iowa, and mustered in for three years of Federal service on September 9, 1862.

 The regiment left Camp Franklin in Dubuque, Iowa, on September 16, 1862, on board the sidewheel steamer Henry Clay and two barges tied alongside.
 They spent their first night on Rock Island before continuing the next day, debarked at Montrose due to low water, traveled by train to Keokuk, boarded the Hawkeye State and arrived in St. Louis on September 20, 1862, then moving to Rolla, Missouri, that autumn and then to Houston, Missouri, forming as part of a brigade that included the 21st Iowa, 99th Illinois, and 33rd Missouri regiments as well as detachments from the 3rd Missouri Cavalry, 3rd Iowa Cavalry, and from the 1st Missouri Artillery.
 This brigade was under the command of Gen. Henry Fitz Warren.

 The regiment's first test was at the Battle of Hartville, Missouri, with 262 members of the regiment participating on January 11, 1863.
 The battle ended with Confederates withdrawing to the south and Federal soldiers to Lebanon before returning to Houston.

 Following the expedition in Missouri, the regiment was formed with the 22nd Iowa, 23rd Iowa, and 11th Wisconsin regiments in March, 1863, to form the 2nd Brigade (Lawler's Brigade) of Gen. Carr's Division, of the 13th Army Corps under U.S. Grant to participate in the Vicksburg campaign.
 The brigade saw action in Mississippi at Port Gibson, Black River Bridge and the Siege of Vicksburg.
 They were present during the May 16, 1863, Battle of Champion Hill but held out of action by General John McClernand.
 On May 17, 1863, the 21st and 23d regiments led an assault on entrenched Confederates at the Big Black River bridge, charging out of a meander to the enemy's left flank causing the Rebel defenses at the Black River bridge to collapse and forcing them to retreat.
 Thus, the path to Vicksburg was now unimpeded resulting in Grant's army enveloping the city.